 - Have different sharpening presets for high, low, mixed frequency images and at different sharpening levels

-- Stick primarily to global adjustments, local adjustment like the healing or adjustment brush may not transfer well from one image to another
+- Stick primarily to global adjustments, a local adjustment like the healing or adjustment brush may not transfer well from one image to another

 - There is no B&W conversion preset that equally apply to all photographs